 - YouTube needs at least 5 Mbps for HD, 20 Mbps for 4K: slow Wi-Fi is the leading cause of buffering and infinite load screens

-- YouTube and YouTube TV are separate apps: YouTube TV ($72.99/mo) has its own “Error cannot play” codes distinct from the main YouTube app
+- YouTube and YouTube TV are separate apps: YouTube TV ($72.99/mo) has its own “Error can’t play” codes distinct from the main YouTube app

 - Firmware updates are the silent fix: VIZIO OS updates often include YouTube compatibility patches that resolve errors with no other action needed